 - 1 1/2 cups Self-rising white cornmeal mix

 - Vegetable oil for frying

 - Stir together okra and buttermilk in a large bowl.
 Refrigerate for 30 minutes.1 pound Fresh okra, 3/4 cup Buttermilk

 - Stir together cornmeal mix and next 3 ingredients in a separate large bowl.1 1/2 cups Self-rising white cornmeal mix, 1 teaspoon Salt, 1/4 teaspoon Black pepper

 - Remove okra from buttermilk, in batches, using a slotted spoon.

 - Dredge in cornmeal mixture, and place in a wire-mesh strainer.
 Shake off excess.

-- Fry okra, in batches, 4 minutes or until golden, turning once.
+- Fry okra, in batches stirring occasionally, for 4 minutes or until golden.
 Drain on paper towels.